-A.1. - This code applies to meters mounted on vehicle tanks including those used for the measurement and delivery of petroleum products or agri-chemical liquids such as fertilizers, feeds, pesticides, defoliants, and bulk deliveries of water.
-(Amended 1985 and 1995)
+A.1.
+General. - This code applies to meters mounted on vehicle tanks including those used for the measurement and delivery of petroleum products or agri-chemical liquids such as fertilizers, feeds, pesticides, defoliants, and bulk deliveries of water.

-A.2. - This code does not apply to the following devices:

-- (a) Devices used for dispensing liquefied petroleum gases (see Sec.
-3.32; Code for Liquefied Petroleum Gas and Anhydrous Ammonia Liquid-Measuring Devices), or other liquids that do not remain in a liquid state at atmospheric pressures and temperatures. - (b) Devices used solely for dispensing a product in connection with operations in which the amount dispensed does not affect customer charges. - (c) Vehicle tanks used as measures (see Sec.
-4.40; Code for Vehicle Tanks Used as Measures). - (d) Mass flow meters (see Sec.
-3.37.
+- A.2.
+Exceptions.
+This code does not apply to the following devices: - (a) Devices used for dispensing liquefied petroleum gases (see Section 3.32.
+Code for Liquefied Petroleum Gas and Anhydrous Ammonia Liquid-Measuring Devices), or other liquids that do not remain in a liquid state at atmospheric pressures and temperatures. - (b) Devices used solely for dispensing a product in connection with operations in which the amount dispensed does not affect customer charges. - (c) Vehicle tanks used as measures (see Section 4.40.
+Code for Vehicle Tanks Used as Measures). - (d) Mass flow meters (see Section 3.37.
 Code for Mass Flow Meters).
-(Added 1994) - A.3.
-See also Sec.
-1.10; General Code requirements.
+(Added 1994) - (e) Devices used to measure cryogenic liquids (see Section 3.34.
+Code for Cryogenic Liquid-Measuring Devices). - (f) Devices used to measure carbon dioxide liquids (see Section 3.38.
+Code for Carbon Dioxide Liquid-Measuring Devices). - A.3.
+Additional Code Requirements.
+In addition to the requirements of this code, Vehicle-Tank Meters shall meet the requirements of 1.10.
+General Code requirements.

-S.1.
-Design of Indicating and Recording Elements and of Recorded Representations.

-S.1.1.
-Primary Elements.

-S.1.1.1.
-General. - A meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element.
+- S.1.
+Design of Indicating and Recording Elements and of Recorded Representations. - S.1.1.
+Primary Elements. - S.1.1.1.
+General.
+A meter shall be equipped with a primary indicating element and may also be equipped with a primary recording element.

-[Note: Except for systems used solely for the sale of aviation fuel into aircraft and for aircraft-related operations, vehicle-tank meters shall be equipped with a primary recording element as required by Paragraph UR.2.2.
-Ticket Printer; Customer Ticket.]
-(Amended 1993)
+Note: Except for systems used solely for the sale of aviation fuel into aircraft and for aircraft-related operations, vehicle-tank meters shall be equipped with a primary recording element as required by paragraph UR.2.2.
+Ticket Printer; Customer Ticket.

 S.1.1.2.
-Units. -
+Units.